Knockout blow needed to end Muhyiddin-Mahathir fight

 But while this could bring Dr Mahathir's support to as high as 118, it would still be dicey as the King could decide that fresh polls are preferable to the instability of slim majorities.

-As such, efforts to bring GPS' 18 MPs over to Dr Mahathir's side will be crucial to ensuring that if and when Dr Mahathir seeks an audience, the Palace will have no choice but to swear him in for a third stint as premier.
+Hence, efforts to bring GPS' 18 MPs over to Dr Mahathir's side will be crucial to ensuring that, if and when Dr Mahathir seeks an audience, the Palace will have no choice but to swear him in for a third stint as premier.